Skip to main content

 M.S.
 Requirements

-Students not wishing to pursue a Ph.D. are most welcome in our department.
-M.S. students have the options of obtaining their degrees by completion of courses only (Plan B) or by including a research thesis (Plan A).
+M.S. students have the option of obtaining their degrees by completing courses only (Plan B) or by including a research thesis (Plan A).
 Plan A students are required to take PHY 770 during their first two semesters.
 The purpose of this course is to introduce the students to faculty research programs and opportunities.
 Each week, students hear about the research programs of one or more faculty members.
 By the end of the semester, students are asked to submit brief written documents describing their research interests and capabilities.
 Regular grades are assigned for this course.

 Ph.D.
 Requirements

 2) Ph.D. breadth requirements - Prior to qualification for the Ph.D., students are required to pass (with grades of A or B) at least three approved topical graduate courses, each from a different area.
 The regularly offered topical courses (with areas) are: 554 (atomic physics), 591,592, 605, and 639 (astrophysics), 524,525, and 624 (condensed matter physics), 555 and 630 (nuclear physics), 556, 605, 616, and 716 (particle physics), 545 and 546 (radiation medicine), 535 (advanced laboratory), and 508 (computational physics).
-Students may also include graduate courses taught outside the Department upon written consent of the DGS.
-[Note that PHY 605 ("Gravity") may be used to satisfy the breadth requirement in either astrophysics or particle physics.]
+Students may also include PHY 600 as well as graduate courses taught outside the Department upon written consent of the DGS.
+[Note that PHY 605 ("Gravity") may be used to satisfy the breadth requirement in either astrophysics or particle physics.
+AST 639 may be used to satisfy the breadth requirement only if it is not contributing to the core courses requirement.]

 3) Early research experience - New Ph.D. students are required to enroll in a 1 credit hour course (at present PHY 770) during each of their first two semesters in the program.
 The purpose of this course is to introduce the students to faculty research programs and opportunities.
 Each week, students hear about the research programs of one or more faculty members.
 By the end of the semester, students are asked to submit brief written documents describing their research interests and capabilities.
 Regular grades are assigned for this course.